The Supreme Court holds that mail service is not prohibited by the Hague Service Convention.

 In addition, many state courts, unlike federal courts, do not explicitly authorize service by mail.
 In such states, absent a court order for service by other means, 10(a) mail service remains improper.

-If you require assistance serving process, contact the professionals at LLS for litigation support and advice.
+At LLS, we have more than 35 years of experience serving process abroad.
+If you require assistance, contact the professionals at LLS for litigation support and advice.